THE WAIT IS OVER!

 Step 7: Wait.
 Resist the temptation to touch your soap until it has hardened, which could take one to three hours or more depending on the size of your mold.
 When it’s ready, pop your soap out of your molds and enjoy!
 If you find your soap doesn’t want to slide out of your mold, try sticking the mold into the freezer for several minutes.
 The soap will shrink a bit and should pop right out!

 I hope you enjoyed this coffee soap tutorial!
 When sold at craft fairs or in naturals stores, soap similar to this can sometimes run you upwards of $6 or $7 a bar!
 Why pay that when you can purchase an entire case of melt-and-pour soap base for the same price and have fun making your own soap while you’re at it?
 These little soaps feel luxurious, make great handmade gifts, and are super affordable–especially when you make them in bulk.

 If you’re looking for some more soapy inspiration, you might enjoy these tutorials on how to make a Coconut Exfoliating Soap, a Jasmine Dead Sea Salt Soap, or my personal favorite: Sweet Almond Honey Oatmeal Goat’s Milk Soap!

-Gabby Whitaker of Essentially Eclectic is a DIY/Craft/Lifestyle Blogger from Phoenix, Arizona.
+Gabby Whitaker of Mom Makes Joy is a DIY/Craft/Lifestyle Blogger from Phoenix, Arizona.
 After moving to Boston, Massachusetts in the Summer of 2012, she started blogging as a way to share her crafting creations, cooking escapades, and adventures in Boston with friends and family across the country.
 Some of Gabby’s favorite things include Chai lattes, Downton Abbey, cozy bookstores, Netflix marathons, and of course, blogging!

 * * *